 In most cases, horses can comfortably consume foods that have allergens like nuts without any allergic reactions.
 However, there are rare cases where their systems just can’t take it.
-If yours is one such horse, you might want to be very careful before feeding it peanut butter.
+If yours is one such horse, you might want to be very careful before feeding them peanut butter.

 Be observant and note how it behaves.

 Too many calories are never great.
-They pose a risk to the animal’s health and can even result in obesity and overweight.
+They pose a risk to the animal’s health and can even result in obesity and becoming overweight.

 Peanut butter contains a high number of sugars.
 These may cause a spike in the blood sugar level of your horse.
 If this continues gradually, you will soon be looking at an obese horse, among other lifestyle diseases.